tuanggolt/base-drafts/draft-ietf-privacypass-architecture.md

 - Trusted device.
 Some Clients run on trusted hardware that are capable of producing device-level attestation statements.

-Each of these attestation types have different security properties.
+Each of these attestation types have different security and privacy properties.
 For example, attesting to having a valid account is different from attesting to be running on trusted hardware.
-In general, Attesters should accept a limited form of attestation formats.
+In general, Attesters should accept a limited form of attestation types.

-Each attestation format also has an impact on the overall system privacy.
+Each attestation type also has an impact on the overall system privacy.
 For example, the number of users in possession of a single class of trusted device might be lesser than the number of users that can solve CAPTCHAs.
 Similarly, requiring a conjunction of attestation types could decrease the overall